dabamos/openadms-server/README.md

 The API uses HTTP BasicAuth for access restriction.
 Clients must send an authorisation header with encoded user name and password.
-Store login credentials in `/usr/local/etc/nginx/.htpasswd`.
-If you use a different path, change `openadms-server/api.conf` accordingly.
+Store login credentials in `.htpasswd` along your `nginx.conf`.
+If you use a different path, change `nginx.conf` accordingly.
 You can use `security/py-htpasswd` to generate `htpasswd` files.

 ## API
 | Endpoint                                                                                                               | Method | Description                 |